Skip To Content

 Note:

 The havingClause parameter takes aggregate functions such as AVG(<fieldname>).
-It does not support the outStatisticFieldName from the outStatistics parameter.
+It does not support the outStatisticFieldName value from the outStatistics parameter.
 For example, the having clause can't be set to >1000; it must be set as AVG(housing_price > 1000.
-You can also use statistics functions in the having clause that are not necessarily in the outStatisticsparameter.
+You can also use statistics functions in the having clause that are not in the outStatisticsparameter.
 For example, the following returns the average housing price for neighborhoods with more than 1,000 homes:

 outStatistics=[{"statisticType":"AVG","onStatisticField":"housing_price","outStatisticFieldName":"avgHousePrice"}], havingClause=COUNT(houses) > 1000